bklieger-groq/deep-research-fast/README.md

 1. Enter your research query in the search box
 2. Click "Research" to start the process
-3. View your comprehensive research report in seconds
+3. View your research report in seconds

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request detailing the feature and providing a video demo.
+Also feel free to open new issues and provide feedback!

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open sourced and licensed under the MIT License - see the LICENSE file for details.